JonathanEveillard/DSA-Simplified/README.md

 The primary source for this project is **Open Data Structures (ODS)  Java Edition**, supplemented with secondary resources to reinforce concepts and provide alternative explanations.

-The focus is on **learning by doing**—not memorizing, not copying, but building and understanding from the ground up.
+The focus is on **learning by doing** not memorizing, not copying, but building and understanding from the ground up.

 ---